garyjob/blog/README.md

 # 2. Regenerate all category pages (to include new post)
 python3 generate_category_pages.py

+# 3. Add Google Analytics to new post (if not already present)
+python3 add_google_analytics.py
 ```

 **Important**: These scripts must be run after: